FAQ

 Residents will be allowed to return once the agencies in charge are confident the area is safe.

-Ensure you sure you let your family and friends know you are safe in the meantime, as they may be looking for you.
+Let your family and friends know you are safe in the meantime, as they may be looking for you.

 How can I help during an emergency?

-Generally, donations of food or goods are not necessary and cannot be stored or distributed during the emergency response.
+Generally, donations of food or goods are not necessary and cannot be stored or distributed during the emergency response

 During major emergencies the Lord Mayor's Distress Relief Fund may be activated to coordinate financial donations.
 More information is available at www.appealswa.org.au